Vivek-23-Titan/Signature-Replication-using-Generative-Adversarial-Networks/README.md

 * The final accuracy achieved is 98%.

-### Classification of the signatures into real and fake
+### Multi-Label Classification of the signatures into real and fake (with adversarial noise)
-New training dataset is formed having 500 original images and 500 generated images and the test set now consists of the remaining 500 original images and the 2500 generated images.
+New training dataset is formed having 400 original images and 400 generated images and the test set now consists of the remaining 500 original images and the 2500 generated images.

 ### The training history of VGG19 trained on the new dataset